dap-biospec/G3F/Demo/readme.md

 ![alt text](https://github.com/dap-biospec/G3F/blob/master/Demo/DemoPictures/Pic_15_Demo.PNG)

 Since G3F calculates local variables by treating data waves as vectors, reasonable guesses for locals must be given for the fit to work.
-To do this, first open the **Data browser** and open the **Oxidation\_sim** wave from Example #2.
+To do this, first press the **Simulation** button.
+Open the **Data browser** and open the **Oxidation\_sim** wave from Example #2.
 If the **Keep** field was checked during Example 2, this wave will contain population calculations for analytes.
 If this wave is not present, re-run Example 2 with the **Keep** field in the **Method** tab checked.

 ![alt text](https://github.com/dap-biospec/G3F/blob/master/Demo/DemoPictures/Pic_16_Demo.PNG)